DataStax-Academy/zdm-scenario-katapod/step8.md

 ```

 During this phase, you can go to the Grafana dashboard and check
-the behaviour of Target: in particular, looking at the
+the behaviour of Target: in particular, if you scroll down in the
-"Read Throughput" and "Read Latency" plots (both per-instance and aggregate):
+"ZDM Proxy Dashboard", you'll see there's a whole "Async Read Request Metrics" section
-there, any performance problem would be easy to spot.
+is available: looking at it, any performance problem would be promptly
+spotted and diagnosed.

 _🗒️ The two databases are now guaranteed to be identical not only in their
 content, but also in the requests they get (including read requests).